 The management company aspires to resolutely withdraw from the financing of the coal industry by 2030.
 This includes all investible companies that are active in the field of coalmining, coal processing, coal burning (for the production of electrical or thermal energy), coal transport and other infrastructure.
-The stock picking process excludes all investments in issuers who generate a substantial amount of their income from the production, mining, processing or use of coal, and other coal-related services.
+In the sustainable investment process, no investment whatsoever is allowed in coal production.